LaosOfficial Name: Lao People's Democratic Republic

-The Lao People's Democratic Republic (Laos) is a developing country ruled by a one-party, Communist government.
-Political power is centralized in the Lao People's Revolutionary Party.
-Services and facilities for tourists are adequate in the capital, Vientiane, and in the UNESCO World Heritage town of Luang Prabang, but are extremely limited in other parts of the country.
+The Lao People’s Democratic Republic (Laos) is a developing country ruled by an authoritarian, Communist, one-party government.
+Political power is centralized in the Lao People’s Revolutionary Party.
+Services and facilities for tourists are adequate in the capital, Vientiane, and the UNESCO World Heritage town of Luang Prabang but they are extremely limited in other parts of the country.
 Please read the Department of State’s Fact Sheet on Laos for additional information.

 Entry, Exit & Visa Requirements

-You must have both a passport and visa to enter Laos, and your passport must also have at least six months validity remaining beyond the date that you enter Laos.
-You can get a visa on arrival in Laos if you are traveling for tourism, have two passport-size photographs and pay $35 at the following ports of entry: Wattay Airport, Vientiane; Pakse, Savannakhet, and Luang Prabang Airports; Friendship Bridge, Vientiane and Savannakhet; Nam Heuang Friendship Bridge, Sayabouly Province; and border crossings at Boten-Mohan, Dansavan-Lao Bao, Houaysay-Chiang Khong, Thakhek-Nakhon Phanom, Nong Haet-Nam Kan, Nam Phao-Kao Cheo, Veun Kham-Dong Calor, and Vangtao-Chong Mek.
+You must have both a passport and visa to enter Laos; your passport must also have at least six months validity remaining from the date of entry.
+You can get a visa on arrival in Laos if you are traveling for tourism, have two passport-size photographs and pay 35 USD at the following ports of entry: Wattay Airport, Vientiane; Pakse, Savannakhet, and Luang Prabang Airports; Friendship Bridge, Vientiane and Savannakhet; Nam Heuang Friendship Bridge, Sayabouly Province; and border crossings at Boten-Mohan, Dansavan-Lao Bao, Houaysay-Chiang Khong, Thakhek-Nakhon Phanom, Nong Haet-Nam Kan, Nam Phao-Kao Cheo, Veun Kham-Dong Calor and Vangtao-Chong Mek.
 You can also get a visa on arrival at the Tha Naleng train station in Vientiane, which connects to the train station in Nongkhai, Thailand.
-If you obtain a visa from a Lao embassy or consulate prior to your travel to Laos, you may also enter at the following international entry points: Napao-Chalo, Taichang-Sophoun, Pakxan-Bungkan, and Xiengkok
+If you obtain a visa from a Lao embassy or consulate prior to your travel to Laos, you may also enter at the following international entry points: Napao-Chalo, Taichang-Sophoun, Pakxan-Bungkan, and Xiengkok.

-If you get your visa on arrival in Laos, you will generally be allowed to stay in Laos for 30 days after you arrive.
+You will generally be allowed to stay in Laos for 30 days after you arrive.
 If you were born in Laos, you may be admitted for 60 days or longer.
-You can extend your 30-day tourist visa up to an additional 60 days for a fee of $2 per day through the Department of Immigration in Vientiane.
-If you overstay your visa in Laos, you risk arrest and you will be fined $10 for each day of overstay as you leave.
+You can extend your 30-day tourist visa up to an additional 60 days for a fee of 2 USD per day through the Department of Immigration in Vientiane.
+If you overstay your visa in Laos, you risk arrest and will be fined 10 USD for each day of overstay when you depart the country.
 The Lao government calculates visa fees and fines in U.S. dollars.
 Thai baht and Lao kip may sometimes be accepted for the fees but at unfavorable exchange rates.
-Additional information is available from the Lao National Tourism Administration.
+If you plan to visit Laos, additional information is available from the Lao National Tourism Administration.

-If you enter Laos with a visitor (tourist) visa issued at a Lao embassy abroad, you will generally be allowed to stay in Laos for 60 days.
-If you wish to obtain a visa in advance, please contact a Lao Embassy or consulate.
-In the United States, you can get visa and other information about Lao entry requirements from the Embassy of the Lao People's Democratic Republic, 2222 S St. NW, Washington, DC, 20008, tel: 202-332-6416, fax: 202-332-4923.
+If you wish to obtain a visa in advance, please contact a Lao embassy or consulate.
+In the United States, you can get visa and other information about Lao entry requirements from the Embassy of the Lao People’s Democratic Republic, 2222 S St. NW, Washington DC 20008, tel: 202-332-6416, fax: 202-332-4923.
+If you enter Laos with a visitor visa issued at a Lao embassy abroad, you will be allowed to stay in Laos for 60 days.

-Business visas can only be arranged in advance.
-A company or individual “sponsor” must contact the Lao Ministry of Foreign Affairs (MFA) in Vientiane, request a visa for you, and offer a “guarantee.”
-Once the Lao MFA approves the request, the Lao MFA will send the approval to the Lao Embassy in Washington, D.C., and business travelers may then apply for a business visa.
+Business visas can only be arranged in advance; a company or individual “sponsor” must contact the Lao Ministry of Foreign Affairs (MFA) in Vientiane and request a visa for you and offer a “guarantee.”
+Once the Lao MFA approves the request, the approval will be sent to the Lao Embassy in Washington, DC, and business travelers may then apply for the business visa.
 This process usually takes one to three months.
-After you arrive in Laos, your business visas can generally be extended for one month.
+After you arrive, you can generally extend your business visas for one month.

 Do not attempt to enter Laos without valid travel documents or outside of official ports of entry.
 You should not cross the border between Laos and Thailand along the Mekong River except at official immigration check crossings.
 If you attempt to enter Laos outside of official ports of entry, you may be arrested, detained, fined, and deported.

-Immigration offices at some of the less frequently used land border crossing points are not well marked.
+Immigration offices at some of the less-used land border crossing points are not well marked.
 Make sure you complete all immigration and customs requirements when you enter or depart Laos.
 If you enter Laos without completing these formalities, you may be subject to fines, detention, imprisonment, and/or deportation.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Laos.